 Keywords: Globalization; welfare states; labour standards; working time; violent conflict; trade; immigration; foreign direct investment.

-Ursula Daxecker is associate professor of international relations, specializing in conflict processes and political violence.
+Ursula Daxecker is associate professor of political science, specializing in conflict processes and political violence.
 She joined the department in 2013 and was previously an assistant professor in the Department of Political Science at Colorado State University.
-Current research projects involve elections, protesting, and violence, and the intersection between crime and politics.
+Current research projects involve the relationship between elections and violence, intra-systematic political violence in democracies, and the intersection between crime and politics.

 Keywords: conflict processes, political violence, election violence, maritime piracy, contentious politics

 Luc Fransen is associate professor of International Relations.
 His work investigates a) how, why and to what effect various types of global governance of social and environmental conditions of production evolve, diffuse and interact; and b) how cross-border collaboration among civil society organizations evolves in a time of increasing state repression.
 He is also a member of the Transnational Configurations, Conflict and Governance programme group.